Posted on August 9, 2021

 Although there is some discrepancy as to exactly when the Westover Plantation house was built and by whom, one thing for sure is the Westover Plantation ghosts that roam the property.

 Around 1750, William Byrd’s grandson, William Byrd III, built the beautiful Georgian-style Westover mansion for his family on the plantation.
-Westover is known for its secret passages used at one time to escape from Indians, its succulent gardens, and architectural details.
+Westover is known for its secret passages used at one time to escape from Indians, its succulent gardens, and its architectural details.

 The mansion has at least one permanent resident, the ghost of Evelyn Byrd, who died on the family property at a young age.
 Many say she died of a broken heart.

-The story of Evelyn Byrd
+The Story of Evelyn Byrd